 Marian Ilitch, on the other hand, became one of the most successful American entrepreneurs when she co-founded Little Caesars Pizza with her late husband, Mike Ilitch.
 Her net worth is estimated at $5.1 billion.
 She also owns the Detroit Red Wings and MotorCity Casino Hotel.

 Oprah and Mrs. Ilitch are just two women who are now captains of their own industries.
-Here’s a roundup of 20 successful and emerging companies which are founded by female entrepreneurs:
+Here’s a roundup of 20 successful and emerging companies founded by women: